Why You Haven't Jumped On The Mindfulness Train Yet

 4 reasons why you can't get on the mindfulness train + how to get on board once and for all

-1. You don’t really understand it.
-This was one of my biggest road bumps!
-Here’s the deal, being mindful is not about being perfect!
+01 You don’t really understand it.
+This was one of my biggest speed bumps!
+Here’s the deal, being mindful is not about being perfect.
 It’s not about being perfectly present and focused every single minute of the day.
 It’s not about moving through the day to day grind like a toked out hippie.
 Mindfulness is simply choosing to focus one’s attention on the present moment.
 It’s about controlling your thoughts and noticing when your mind has wandered.
-But it’s no wonder our minds run when we’re constantly being pulled in 10,000 different directions.
+(More control, sign me up! 🤣) But in today’s world, it’s no wonder our minds run when we’re constantly being pulled in 10,000 different directions.

 Did my husband pay the mortgage?